brennanbrown/evolveu/07-flask/README.md

           -  Hashing: `generate_password_hash('password')
           -  Unhashing: `check_password_hash(password, 'password')
     -  Inserting data and verifying the database using the Compass interface
-* Creating the courses and enrollment pages
+* Creation of the courses and enrollment pages
     - Querying course data from the database
     - Populate the course template with this data
+    - Perform join queries on muliple collections using `$aggregate`.
+        - `$lookup`: Performs a left outer join.
+        - `$match`: Filters documents.
+        - `$unwind`: Deconstructs an array field

 * Creating sessions and user authentication